YorkieTalk.com Forums - Yorkshire Terrier Community

 It is good that you are putting off the surgery.
 I can't believe a vet would push for surgery that fast.
 I would hope that you do not give her any more lepto shots.
 The lepto shot is very hard on these little dogs and should not be given unless your dog is outside in an area where lepto is prevalent.
 Vaccinations can effect the results of the bile acid test.
 I pray your little girl will be okay.

-bjh is online now Reply With Quote
+bjh is offline Reply With Quote

 Old 05-11-2008, 08:19 PM #10